History and trends are the two ways of storing collected data in Zabbix.

 You can set for how many days trends will be kept:

 Trends usually can be kept for much longer than history.
 Any older data will be removed by the housekeeper.

 Zabbix server accumulates trend data in runtime in the trend cache, as the data flows in.
-Server flushes trends into the database (where frontend can find them) in these situations:
+Server flushes previous hour trends of every item into the database (where frontend can find them) in these situations:

 To see trends on a graph you need to wait at least to the beginning of the next hour (if item is updated frequently) and at most to the end of the next hour (if item is updated rarely), which is 2 hours maximum.

 When server flushes trend cache and there are already trends in the database for this hour (for example, server has been restarted mid-hour), server needs to use update statements instead of simple inserts.
 Therefore on a bigger installation if restart is needed it is desirable to stop server in the end of one hour and start in the beginning of the next hour to avoid trend data overlap.

 History tables do not participate in trend generation in any way.